Post

 Modeling Example: Mixing Problem

-Initially, a tank contains 1000L of water with 10kg of salt dissolved.
-Salt water flows in at a rate of 10L per minute, with 0.2kg of salt dissolved per liter.
+Initially, a tank contains 1000L of water with 10kg of dissolved salt.
+Salt water flows in at a rate of 10L per minute, containing 0.2kg of dissolved salt per liter.
 The solution in the tank is well-stirred and maintained uniformly, and this salt water flows out at a rate of 10L per minute.
 Find the amount of salt $y(t)$ in the tank at time $t$.

 1. Model Setup